scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 `next_player` to move.
 Also, if given, store the `prev_move_pos` (this will come in handy later).

-You don't have to reuse your previous `TreeNode` class for this.
+This doesn't use the `TreeNode` you made earlier.
+We are making a completely new class independent of the `TreeNode`.

 Write a method `children` that returns nodes representing all the potential game states one move after the current node.
+To create this method, it will be necessary to iterate through all positions that are not `empty?` on the board object, make a mark using `next_player`, and shovel into an array the resulting node.
+Return this array.
+It is essential that you pass in the position that you makred as `prev_move_pos` for reasons that will make sense when we use it later.

 Next, we want to characterize a node as either a `#losing_node?(player)` or `#winning_node?(player)`.
 A `#losing_node?`